tdebella/e-cart/README.md

 - I created the repository and installed the necessary packages such as react-router, • firebase & bootstrap.

 - I work on the folder structure and continue building the project

+  - cmp (Navbar, CartItem, ShoppingCart, StoreItem)
+  - pages (shows routes in the app, & store has the content of the app)
+  - data (data in the store is json by default)
+  - context (my entire shopping cart fit inside of the context)
+  - hooks (useLocalStorage (custom hooks), I used it to make sure that if I add sth to the cart and refresh the page it is going to stay in the cart)
+  - router (for routing all the cmp using Routes & Route)
+  - utilities (for formatting the currency)
+  - checkout
+  - wishlist
+  - order / receipt
+  - refund / return

 - I used Firebase for the authentication and DB(firestore), hooks for the state management and react router for routing across the pages.